2012 United States presidential election in Ohio: Primaries

-Democratic
+Democratic primary

 The Democratic primary was held on March 6, 2012, the same day as the Republican primary.
 Incumbent President Barack Obama ran unopposed, and thus won all 151 of the state's delegates.

-Republican
+Republican primary

 The 2012 Ohio Republican presidential primary took place on March 6, 2012.

 Ohio has 66 delegates to the Republican National Convention.
 Three party officials (also known as "superdelegates") are not bound by the primary result.
 Forty-eight delegates are generally awarded winner-take-all by Congressional district.
 Another 15 delegates are awarded to the candidate who gets an outright majority statewide, or are allocated proportionately among candidates winning at least 20% of the vote if no candidate wins a majority.

 Despite an early lead in the vote count and having won most counties, Santorum's lead was reduced and overcome by Romney as Hamilton and Cuyahoga County results came in.
 Romney also won areas such as Akron, Youngstown, Dayton and Columbus.
 These and other highly populated counties would eventually go to Obama in November.